toolleeo/cli-apps/README.md

 * [finch](http://www.pidgin.im/) - IM program supporting many protocols, including Yahoo!, AIM, IRC, or WLM; comes with the `Pidgin` project.
 * [GNU Freetalk](https://www.gnu.org/software/freetalk/) - A console based chat client for Jabber and other XMPP servers.
 It has context-sensitive autocompletion for buddy names, commands, and even ordinary English words.
 * [gomuks](https://github.com/tulir/gomuks) - A terminal based Matrix client written in Go.
-* [iamb](https://iamb.chat/) - iamb is a Matrix client for the terminal that uses Vim keybindings.
+* [iamb](https://iamb.chat/) - A Matrix client for the terminal that uses Vim keybindings.
 * [irssi](http://www.irssi.org) - The most popular IRC client for the command-line; a flexible program, with many options and supporting many protocols.
 * [kirc](http://kirc.io/) - A tiny IRC client written in POSIX C99.
 * [matrix-commander](https://github.com/8go/matrix-commander) - Simple but convenient CLI-based Matrix client app for sending and receiving.